nboj/Lab-1/README.md

 <br/><br/>
 **Modified face output**
 ![](./Images/output2.png)
 ### Conclusion and Discussion:

-Appendix A
-Include any source code here.
+The takeaway of this lab was to learn how the basic labs work, how to install and create a Visual Studio project, and the basic functionalities of input and output in c++ using the iostream library.